 Parameter Traditional tanto sword

-The sketch is so detailed that you can even make a real Tanto sword yourself
+The sketch is so detailed that at least take it and make a real Tanto sword yourself

 Modern tanto knife

-This type of American tanto resembles a kitchen knife, but costs 10 times more.
+This kind of American tanto resembles a kitchen knife, but costs 10 times more.

-Blade shape slightly curved tip Straight bevel at 45°
+Blade shape slightly curved tip Straight bevel under 45 o

-Type of sharpening one-sided Single or double sided
+Type of sharpening unilateral Single sided or double sided

 blade length 17-30.3 cm 10-30 cm